Quinoa is not a grain. Technically, it’s a chenopod, related to beets, spinach, and the ever-delicious tumbleweed.

 The difference in flavors is incredible.
 I highly recommend, if you have a dehydrator, experimenting with both ways to see which you prefer.

 I’m excited to come back tomorrow with a post on as many high protein sources as I could dream up for your post-workout snacking delight.

 ***Also, don’t forget about my snacks lesson coming TODAY in the GNOWFGLINS eCourse for lots of other ideas on healthy snacking and some fun video tutorials.

-Disclosure: I am an Amazon affiliate and will make commission there and get free coupons from Tropical Traditions when new customers make an order.
+Disclosure: I am an Amazon affiliate and will make commission there.
 The whey powder was a free sample from Radiant Life, and I’m happy to mention their products in this post since quality, real food whey protein is hard to find!
 See my full disclosure statement here.